jhourigan8/tam/README.md

  1. **Secure**: __An invalid state transition cannot occur__.
 If the sequencer posts an invalid transition, the honest validator can tell since they have the transaction batch.
 So they will post a fraud proof.
  2. **Available**: __All state and transaction history is publicly available__.
 This is simply because an honest validator will make the transaction and state history public.
- 3. **Censorship-Resistant**: __Anyone can submit a transaction to the L2__.
+ 3. **Censorship Resistant**: __Anyone can submit a transaction to the L2__.
 By submitting your transaction to each validator, the honest validator will soon publish it in a batch on the L1, and the sequencer will have to process it.

 Notice that L1 nodes do not have to verify computations (unless a fraud proof is posted), but they do need to store the entire transaction batches.
 This presents a bottleneck for rollups: the size of transaction data processed by the L2 is necessarily bounded by the bandwidth of the slowest L1 nodes.